Recyclable climbing holds: performance comparison of a BioResin with conventional PU resin

 In our Innosuisse-funded project, we are developing test methods that take precisely these aspects into account.
 In this lecture, we will present the results and insights into the climbing-specific performance of BioResin compared to PU resin for the first time.

-Sustainability, Climbing & bouldering
+Sustainability, Climbing & bouldering, Presentation

 You might also be interested in

-The Future Gym - "the challenges of creating more sustainable climbing gyms"
+The Future Gym - the challenges of creating more sustainable climbing gyms

 Hosted by IFSC Europe Sustainability Commission